Blue checking accounts icon

 Wood blocks spelling out scam

-“As with any scam, the most important thing is to independently verify who you’re corresponding with,” said Stephanie Ziegler, BSA and Fraud Supervisor at SELCO.
+“As with any scam, the most important thing is to independently verify who you’re corresponding with,” said Stephanie Ziegler, Senior Financial Investigations Manager at SELCO.
 “Scammers pretending to be a representative of a company or agency can be very convincing.”

 How the scams play out